ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/expose_your_applications_using_a_load_balancer/guide.en-gb.md

   This annotation is automatically added to the Service if it's not specified when creating.
 After the Service is created successfully it shouldn't be changed, otherwise the Service won't behave as expected.

   If this annotation is specified with a valid cloud load balancer ID when creating Service, the Service is reusing this load balancer rather than creating another one.
-More detail [below](#sharing-a-octavia-loadbalancer-between-multiple-kubernetes-loadbalancer-service).
+More details [below](#sharing-an-octavia-loadbalancer-between-multiple-kubernetes-loadbalancer-service).

   If this annotation is specified, the other annotations which define the load balancer features will be ignored.